Where Do You Swim in the East Bay? - 510 Families

 King Pool, Berkeley

-Right next to the newly renovated King Playground in the Hopkins Street neighborhood, King Pool is a heated outdoor pool that is now open again after recent renovations.
-Family and recreational swim is offered every day during the summer months.
-The catch is that you must register through the city website to swim; no drop-ins allowed.
-Check the schedule here>Â
+Right next to the renovated King Playground in the Hopkins Street neighborhood, King Pool is a heated outdoor pool that offers year round swimming.
+Family and recreational swimming is offered every day during the summer months.
+Grab a 10 Swims drop-in pass for $58 and make it a weekly swim play date throughout the summer!
+Check the schedule here>

-Strawberry Canyon Pool, Berkeley
+Strawberry Canyon Recreation Area (SCRA) Pool, Berkeley

 Centennial Drive just East of Stadium Rim Way, Berkeley